-With a little glue (get the right type for the material of your cabinet) and an assortment of business card holders and small pieces, the door of your medicine cabinet can be put to good use.
+With a little glue (get the right type for the material your cabinet is made from) and an assortment of business card holders and small pieces, the door of your medicine cabinet can be put to good use.

 Add storage behind and over doors

-Use a 24-pocket over the door shoe organizer to store toiletries and bath products.
+A 24-pocket over the door shoe organizer makes great storage for toiletries and bath products.

-These magnet strips can be installed virtually anywhere to store small implements like tweezers and also make a great bobby bin “holder.”
+Magnetic strips like this one can be installed virtually anywhere to store small implements like tweezers and as a bobby bin “holder.”

 A good carpenter can design custom pull-out cabinets to fit even very small areas and add in functional elements like in-drawer electrical outlets that are going to save you time and help you keep your bathroom tidy.